ShackledMars261/BlueScreen/README.md

 # BlueScreen
-Dedicate Repository for rapid hardening of vulnerable ystems.
+Dedicate Repository for rapid hardening of vulnerable systems.
+Recomended use is to paste the single line creation command from the txt into the CLI.

+## Functions Include